Home Platforms Reddit’s Ad Biz Is Up, But Its Stock Is Way Down

 Wong responded that Reddit is a full-funnel advertising solution, and it plans to further develop its brand awareness platform this year.
 For example, she pointed to Reddit’s Interactive Ads, which let brands create custom, interactive formats like gamified ads, countdowns and quizzes, as an emerging brand-building opportunity.

-She added that last year, Reddit also made key investments in video, including using machine learning to push deeper video views.
+She added that, last year, Reddit also made key investments in video, such as using machine learning to push deeper video views.
 “We’re going to go deeper on that for video-forward advertisers,” Wong said, including by offering longer video ad lengths.

 Wong also said mid-funnel click volume grew by 60% in Q4.
-And she added that Reddit launched a beta test of its budget optimization solution for mid-funnel campaigns during the quarter, which should lead to further uptake for mid-funnel campaigns.
+And she said Reddit launched a beta test of a new budget optimization solution for mid-funnel campaigns during the quarter.

 Growing engagement